-The Dodd-Frank Wall Street Reform and Consumer Protection Act, enacted on July 21, 2010 (which we refer to as the Dodd-Frank Act), required that we include in our proxy statement for the 2011 Annual Meeting of Stockholders a non-binding advisory stockholder vote to approve the compensation of our Named Executive Officers as described in the Compensation Discussion and Analysis section, the compensation tables and the accompanying narrative disclosure, set forth in the proxy statement for that meeting (commonly referred to as a "Say-on-Pay" vote).

-At our 2011 Annual Meeting of Stockholders, our stockholders voted for approval of the compensation of our Named Executive Officers (95.5% of votes cast), and voted for approval of an annual frequency for future advisory votes with respect to our Named Executive Officer compensation (88.9% of votes cast).
+The Dodd-Frank Wall Street Reform and Consumer Protection Act, enacted on July 21, 2010 (which we refer to as the Dodd-Frank Act), requires that we include in our proxy statement a non-binding advisory stockholder vote to approve the compensation of our Named Executive Officers as described in the Compensation Discussion and Analysis section, the compensation tables and the accompanying narrative disclosure, set forth in the proxy statement for that meeting (commonly referred to as a "Say-on-Pay" vote).
+At our 2011 Annual Meeting, our stockholders voted for the approval of an annual advisory vote with respect to our Named Executive Officer compensation, and our Board of Directors considered and accepted this stockholder vote and management's recommendation regarding the frequency of future stockholder advisory votes.

-The Committee has considered the results of this advisory vote in determining the Company's compensation policies and decisions for 2012, and has determined that these policies and decisions are and have been appropriate and in the best interests of the Company and its stockholders at this time.
+Last year, at our 2012 Annual Meeting of Stockholders, our stockholders again voted their approval of the compensation of our Named Executive Officers with approximately 94.5% of the votes cast.
+The Committee has considered the results of this advisory vote in determining the Company's compensation policies and decisions for 2013, and has determined that these policies and decisions are and have been appropriate and in the best interests of the Company and its stockholders at this time.